parulraut0110/QR-Code-Generation/README.md

 ---

 ## Help
-If you have any questions or need assistance, feel free to email me at parulraut0110@gmail.com or reach out to me on GitHub at parulraut0110.
+If you have any questions or need help, please email me at parulraut0110@gmail.com or reach out to me on GitHub at parulraut0110.